darshanbidkar/GlobalBox/README.md

 Future scope:
 <br>
 -Integrate other cloud storages such as: Box, Google Drive, Google Docs, Google Sheets, etc.<br>
--Enable sharing permissions (This is relatively an easy feature to integrate but due to the time constraints, we decided to put work on it later)<br>
+-Enable sharing permissions (This is relatively an easy feature to integrate but due to the time constraints, we decided to work on it later)<br>
 -Cross cloud file moving operations (copy/move files seamlessly over clouds)<br>
 -Imparting useful information (Provide the user with a pie chart or better about the total space available including all clouds)<br>